getify/eslint-plugin-arrow-require-this/README.md

 var i = (j = k => k) => this.foo(j);
 ```

-## Environment Support

-This utility uses ES6 (aka ES2015) features.
-If you need to support environments prior to ES6, transpile it first (with Babel, etc).

 ## npm Package

 If you want to use this plugin with a global install of ESLint: